ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Identifying the Incident Instance

-An 'incident-id' is used as an identifier of an incident instance, if an incident instance is identified, a new 'incident-id' is created.
+An 'incident-no' is used as an identifier of an incident instance, if an incident instance is identified, a new 'incident-no' is created.
-The 'incident-id' must be unique in the whole system.
+The 'incident-no' must be unique in the whole system.

 ## The Incident Lifecycle